nadavnave/Excel_compare_tables/README.md

 ## 3. Download this script into local pc

-download from github the code.
+* download from github the code.

 ## 4. run the script piano tuning

-Move the excel files to the same folder as the script file.
+* Move the excel files to the same folder as the script file.

+* Make sure the first row of the file is the name of the columns.

+* Make sure that the phone column is called **Tel**

-Run CMD from that folder.
+* Run CMD from that folder.

 run the command